desaiuditd/wp-skeleton/README.md

 # Plugins

-Add plugin(s) in `public/app/mu-plugins/` as you would for a normal WordPress site.
+Add plugin(s) in `web/app/mu-plugins/` as you would for a normal WordPress site.

 Also, whitelist the plugin in `.gitignore` file, so that you can commit the files into the repo.

+# ToDO

+- husky/lint-staged and pre-commit hooks are probably not working.